paypal/paypal-checkout-components/README.md

 - A simple PayPal Button which takes your customer through the payment process end-to-end
 - An advanced PayPal Button which allows you to use [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/) to accept and process payments
-- Stand-alone PayPal Checkout, if you have your own pre-existing checkout button

 We also support native React, Angular and Ember components for the PayPal Button.